12.4: Biological Oxidation-Reduction Reactions

 RH + NAD(P)H + H+ + O2 → ROH + NAD(P)+ + H2O

-An example includes cytochrome P450cam that hydroxylates camphor, a large aromatic completely nonpolar molecule.
-The enzyme has been called the"biological equivalent of a blowtorch" as it can, at room temperature, stereospecific hydroxylate nonactivated hydrocarbons at physiological temperature.
-This reaction proceeds without stereospecificity only at high temperatures in the absence of a catalyst.
-Remember from the previous chapter section that dioxygen is a ground state triplet radical which can't react well with carbons atoms (which are singlets) unless converted to a singlet state, a process which requires significant energy.
+An example includes cytochrome P450cam, which hydroxylates camphor, a large aromatic, completely nonpolar molecule.
+The enzyme has been called the"biological equivalent of a blowtorch," as it can, at room temperature, stereospecific hydroxylate nonactivated hydrocarbons at physiological temperature.
+This reaction proceeds without stereospecificity only at high temperatures without a catalyst.
+Remember from the previous chapter section that dioxygen is a ground-state triplet radical that can't react well with carbon atoms (which are singlets) unless converted to a singlet state, a process that requires significant energy.
 Cytochrome P450s get around this problem by binding to an Fe ion in the heme to form common intermediates such as oxos, oxides, and peroxides.
-The molecular orbitals of the bound dioxygen are "singlet-like".
+The molecular orbitals of the bound dioxygen are "singlet-like."

 Remember from introductory chemistry that transition metal ligands are names with a specific nomenclature.
 Some are shown in Figure \(\PageIndex{14}\).